 This series of video clips is a great addition to any adoptive parent’s toolkit.
 They provide a good backdrop to a support network of people who ‘get it’.
 A good resource to watch, consider then return to and dip in to over time.

 In our tenth year as adoptive parents, we wonder what we might have done differently if this kind of resource and information had been available when we started out.Ruth, Adoptive Parent.

-The Enhancing Adoptive Parenting (EAP) and Raising Kinship Children (RKC) programmes have two main aims:
+The Enhancing Adoptive Parenting (EAP) programme has two main aims:

 - To help adopters and special guardians understand their child’s problems and how they may be related to their previous experiences, with particular reference to early trauma and lack of secure attachments

 - To provide practical parenting strategies to help adopters and special guardians manage a range of problems, with particular reference to:

 - Regulation Difficulties